-- The Audit and Supervisory Committee is chaired by an outside director and meetings are presided over by an internal director, who is the Full-time Audit and Supervisory Committee Member. - To increase the effectiveness and efficiency of the Audit and Supervisory Committee's audits, at the Audit and Supervisory Committee's request, the Company assigns employees to the Company's internal audit division to assist with the Audit and Supervisory Committee's duties. - To ensure the independence of employees assigned to assist with the Audit and Supervisory Committee's duties and the effectiveness of directions given to such employees, the director in charge of personnel affairs shall be required to report decisions relating to the appointment, personnel changes and other personnel affairs of such employees to the Audit and Supervisory Committee in advance and obtain the Audit and Supervisory Committee's approval.
+- The Audit and Supervisory Committee is chaired by an outside director and meetings are presided over by an internal director, who is the Full-time Audit and Supervisory Committee Member.

+- To increase the effectiveness and efficiency of the Audit and Supervisory Committee's audits, at the Audit and Supervisory Committee's request, the Company assigns employees to the Company's internal audit division to assist with the Audit and Supervisory Committee's duties.

+- To ensure the independence of employees assigned to assist with the Audit and Supervisory Committee's duties and the effectiveness of directions given to such employees, the director in charge of personnel affairs shall be required to report decisions relating to the appointment, personnel changes and other personnel affairs of such employees to the Audit and Supervisory Committee in advance and obtain the Audit and Supervisory Committee's approval.

-Cooperation among the Audit and Supervisory Committee, Accounting Auditors and Internal Audit Department
+Cooperation among the Audit and Supervisory Committee, Accounting Auditors and Internal Audit Department Updated

-- The Company has the Audit Department (12 members as of the date of submission (including two members with concurrent duties).
-The Audit Department audits the operations of each division of the Company and Group companies, in accordance with the Group's internal audit regulations and audit plan.
+- The Company has the Audit Department (13 members as of the date of submission (including one member with concurrent duties).
+The Audit Department audits the operations of each division of the SWCC Group companies, in accordance with the Group's internal audit regulations and audit plan.
 In audits of operations, each division is required to respond to comments and correct identified issues, and the status of improvement is checked.
-After completion of its audit, the Audit Department prepares an audit report and submits this to the Executive President and Representative Director (CEO) and the Audit & Supervisory Committee and the results of internal audits are also reported to the Board of Directors where necessary.
+After the completion of its audits, Audit Department prepares an audit report and reports audit results to the Executive President and Representative Director (CEO), the Board of Directors and Audit & Supervisory Committee.